 If you thought Under Armor was only good for making rashguards, you’re mistaken.
 Their ArmourFit mouthguard happens to be on of the top pieces of protective dental gear you can find on the market.
 A lot of work has gone into making this mouthguard fit your jaw perfectly so that it doesn’t bother you when you train.
 The end result is a complete success – a dentist-like fit.
-Another cool feature of the ArmourFit is that it is a chew resistant mouthguard.
+Another cool feature of the ArmourFit is that it is a chew-resistant mouthguard.

 Similar to the Venum and SASU mouthguards, the ArmorFit is incredibly thin yet durable, It is optimized to ensure airflow is uninterrupted even when you’re dead tired.
 It is a mouthguard that’s really easy to mold and even stands multiple remoldings if needed.
-It also comes in 10 different colors and a simple yet attractive design.
+It also comes in 10 different colors and simple yet attractive design.

 The ProDefenda mouthguard might not be something you’re as aware of as perhaps Venum or Under Armor.
 This is completely understandable as they’re not a big BJJ company.
 What they do, though, is making a really mean mouthguard.
 It comes in a simple design and only two main colors – black and white. however, what it “lacks” in design it more than improves upon in effect.
 This is a fairly thick mouthguard, meaning protection is more than guaranteed.

-What makes the ProDefenda a best BJJ mouthguard contender, in addition to incredible protection, is its airflow technology.
+What makes the ProDefenda the best BJJ mouthguard contender, in addition to incredible protection, is its airflow technology.
 It has a built-in airflow device at the back, allowing for ais to circulate continuously and freely.
 This is one mouthguard you absolutely need to consider if you’re an active competitor as you’ll hardly get better protection than this.
 And yeah, it’ll do its job even if you’re into Combat Jiu-Jitsu.,

 Last but not least, we have the Impact Custom Mouthguard.
 The impact is a mouthguard that, if nothing else, endured the test of time.
 And it did it with an impeccable record.
-The one unique characteristic is that you can actually choose the thickness you want.
+One unique characteristic is that you can actually choose the thickness you want.
 So far, their range goes from 5 mm to 7 mm.

 This mouthguard is made out of BPA-free plastic and is one of the tightest fitting products in this category.
 It is also a boil-and-bite mouthguard, yet with a different flair. the first time you order an Impact Custom Mouthguard, you won’t receive one.
-All you’ll get is a mold, that you need to use on your mouth and then return to the company. then, they’ll make custom fit mouthguard from scratch that’s only going to fit you.
+All you’ll get is mold, that you need to use on your mouth and then return to the company. then, they’ll make a custom-fit mouthguard from scratch that’s only going to fit you.

 Molding and Taking Care Of Your Mouthguard